mfaafm/dasher/README.md

 the keyword arguments of the decorator define the interactive widgets and the callback function must return what you want to show in the content container in the dashboard.

-Dasher provides a simple default layout consisting of a header with the dashboard's title, a widget container providing the interactivity and the content container.
+Dasher automatically renders a layout consisting of a header with the dashboard's title, a widget container providing the interactivity and the content container.
 The only thing you need to do in the callback function is to process the input arguments (which correspond to the widgets) and to return a list of the plotly dash components